Photo by Tech Daily

 For best results, stick to PayPal for paying strangers online.
 PayPal is built for transactions between strangers and has a full dispute process.

-Despite your best efforts, you may still find yourself at the losing end of a Venmo scam.
+Despite your best efforts, you may still find yourself a victim at the losing end of a Venmo scam.
 If that happens, below are some steps to take to reduce fallout.

 1. Contact the recipient

 Some apps let you cancel the payment if the recipient hasn’t claimed it yet.
 Venmo isn’t one of those apps.
 Once the money has been sent, it’s considered the property of the recipient.

 However, the recipient can cancel the payment.
 They can either refund the money to your account or have Venmo reverse the transaction.

 If you’ve been scammed, the recipient will likely ignore that request.
 It’s worth a try though, just in case.

 Once you’ve determined you’ve been scammed, it’s time to do what you can to protect the rest of your money.
 Here are some steps to take as soon as possible.